Users can share and manage profile streams, profile photos and banners, account information, and their events, topics, and groups.

 Site managers can choose and design different homepages for logged in users and non-logged in users.

-You can add links to your organization's social profiles (Facebook, Twitter, etc.).
+You can add links to your social profiles (Facebook, Twitter, etc.).

 Subscribe to a Newsletter

 Site managers can statistically analyze user behavior and activity.